 Jami-Lee holds a commercial pilot licence having trained at Ardmore Flying School.
 He undertook most of his schooling at Dilworth School and has attended the University of Auckland and Manukau Institute of Technology.

-Jami-Lee currently serves as Junior Government Whip in the 51st Parliament and sits on the Finance and Expenditure Committee as well as the Foreign Affairs, Defence and Trade Committee.
-He lives in Dannemora, Botany, with his wife Lucy who serves in the NZ Police and on the Howick Local Board.
+Jami-Lee currently sits on the Finance and Expenditure Committee as well as the Foreign Affairs, Defence and Trade Committee.
+He lives in Dannemora, Botany, with his wife Lucy.
 Together they have a son named Henry and a daughter named Charlotte.